Staying Safe While Painting: Tips for Professional Painters

 Practice Ladder Safety

 Never lean a ladder against an unstable surface.
-Make sure it's fully extended and placed at a 75 degree angle.
-Only one person on a ladder at a time. face the ladder while climbing and keep a firm grip on the side rails at all times.
-Don't overreach while on the ladder.
-It's best to climb down and reposition the ladder to avoid losing your balance.
+Set it at a 75-degree angle, and allow only one person on at a time.
+Always face the ladder when climbing and keep a secure grip on the rails.
+If you need to reach farther, climb down and reposition the ladder.

 Be Aware of Your Surroundings